 Intensive study of a social work area not specifically covered by other courses.
 EXPECTATION: Open only to seniors with 3.5 or higher GPAs in SOWK courses counted toward the major.
-CONSENT: Department chair.
+CONSENT: Social Work Program Director.
 PREREQUISITE: Senior standing.
 REPEAT: May be repeated.
 Total credit not to exceed 8 hours.
 OFFERED: With sufficient demand.